-There is a great lesson for each one of us in her encounter with Jesus.
+There is a great lesson for each one of us in Anna’s encounter with Jesus.
 When You encounter our Lord in your life of faith and prayer, do you then eagerly desire to share your faith with others?
-Perhaps it is by your words, but perhaps it’s, more often, by your witness.
+Perhaps it is by your words, but perhaps it’s more often by your witness.

 The bottom line is that the true meaning of Christmas must be shared.
 It must be proclaimed far and wide so that all will understand the joy of the coming of the Savior of the World.